-A film made by students on the WIT Higher Diploma in Television Production course won best Irish language programme in the Smedia awards last week.
+A film made by students on the SETU Higher Diploma in Television Production course won best Irish language programme in the Smedia awards last week.

-Two Waterford Institute of Technology students won Best Irish Language Programme at the National Student media Awards 2016.
+Two South East Technological University students won Best Irish Language Programme at the National Student media Awards 2016.

 The winners on the night were Director/Producer Grace O’Sullivan and Editor Maeve Neville for their programme which focuses on O’Sullivan cooking healthy food which included Fahavens, Barons Bakery and the Tannery Restaurant Dungarvan.